 This is the single most important factor — and the hardest to assess from a sales page.

 Ask how they verify data.
-Some providers do basic SMTP checks on email addresses (pinging the mail server to see if the address exists).
+Some providers do basic SMTP checks on email addresses.
 Better providers run multiple verification steps, cross-referencing results from independent verification services.
-The best providers also handle catch-all domains — domains that accept any email address, making it impossible to confirm a specific inbox exists through standard checks.
+The best handle catch-all domains — domains that accept any email address, making standard inbox confirmation impossible.

 For phone numbers, ask whether they return mobile numbers or landlines.
 In B2B outreach, landlines and switchboards are nearly useless for reaching a specific person.
 Providers that validate whether a number is actually a mobile line — and that the line owner matches the prospect's name — deliver dramatically higher connect rates.